 Let's re-word it:

-The driver of the green car, who screamed as he flew by him, had his cell phone in one hand and a sandwich in the other.
+The driver of the green car had his cell phone in one hand and a sandwich in the other as he flew by screaming.

-This second sentence is less awkward after some re-wording.
+This second sentence is now in active voice and less awkward after some re-wording.

 It is the difference between having a bunch of mediocre sentences and sentences that build upon each other to illustrate exactly what the author intends.